LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       | ----------- | --------------- | ------------- | -------------------------------- |

       | Claude Monet       | La Seine a Lavacourt        | $16.855 million ($15,837,500.00 )     | 8 May 2018  |
+    sideGalleryImages:
+      - imageTitle: Monet's The Seine at Lavacourt, sold by Christie's New York for
+          $15.837 million in May 2018
+        imageUrl: /assets/expensive-paintings-monet-the-seine-at-lavacourt.jpg
   - textTitle: "Monet: Young Girl in the Giverny Garden"
     text: >-
       | Artist: | Work: | Adjusted price (sale price): |       Date of